seattlecoderdojo/AppInventorOrientation/readme.md

-# Seattle CoderDojo App Inventor Orientation Workshop
+# Seattle CoderDojo App Inventor Orientation Sensor Workshop

-Today we're going to experiment with moving things on the screen by moving the screen.
+Today we're going to experiment with moving things on the screen not by touching the screen, but by moving it.

 ## Understanding Pitch and Roll